 Possible Injuries in a Motorcycle Accident

-Injuries in a motorcycle accident can be serious and even fatal.
+Injuries from a motorcycle accident are often serious or even fatal.
 The most common injuries associated with such accidents include:

 - Head injuries: South Carolina does not require a motorcyclist over the age of 21 to wear a helmet.
-If your motorcycle overturns or the impact of the accident throws you from the motorcycle, your head could hit the pavement causing severe injuries.
+If the impact of the collision throws you from the motorcycle, you may hit your head, causing severe injuries.

 - Broken bones: On a motorcycle, your legs and arms are almost completely unprotected.
 Your motorcycle could fall on one of your legs or you can break your arm trying to brace yourself as you hit the pavement.

-- Road rash: You can tear the skin from your arms and other parts of your body as you slide across the pavement.
+- Road rash: During the accident, you may suffer tears on your skin.
 This could result in painful injuries and permanent scarring.

-- Spinal injuries: The accident could damage your spine, resulting in loss of sensation or paralysis.
+- Spinal injuries: A motorcycle accident could damage your spine, resulting in loss of sensation or paralysis.

-- Death: If your loved one has died in a motorcycle accident, you may have the right to pursue a wrongful death or survival claim to recover for your loved one’s death.
+- Death: If your loved one has died in a motorcycle accident, you may have the right to pursue a wrongful death or survival claim.